 Our construction lawyers work closely with top architects, engineers, and construction and statistical experts to prove the defects and damages to our client’s property.
 The heart and soul of a construction default case are assessing the costs to repair defects and winning damages to cover them.
 Through advanced computer simulation, our experts figure out how the defective building acquired its damage and predict how the structure will perform in the future.
 This information is scientifically supported evidence that backs our legal recommendations for compensatory damages.
 The symptoms of a defect usually take several years of weathering to manifest.
 However, there are statutes of limitations and other restrictions on how long a plaintiff can wait to file a construction defect claim — make sure to contact our lawyers right away if you’re a victim of Champlain to avoid missing your chance at a winning case.

 Our law firm has handled a range of construction defects cases in Florida, Nevada, and California.
 Here are examples of the conditions that have lead to faulty construction claims.

-All structures develop natural signs of wear and tear over time due to environmental elements and regular use.
-When a structure develops issues associated with age-related degradation immediately or soon after it was developed or built, the fault is often attributed to the designer, contractor, builder, or manufacturer of products used during construction.
+It is not uncommon for a building to develop some signs of natural wear-and-tear over time as a result of weathering and regular use.
+However, when a structure experiences disrepair soon after it was built or for unexpected reasons down the road, the cause is likely a construction defect attributable to the designer, contractor, builder, or manufacturer of the products used during construction.

-Poorly performed work often results in defects such as cracks in the structure’s foundation or load-bearing walls, plumbing problems, and faulty electrical wiring, among a number of other types of construction defect issues.
+When construction work is performed incorrectly or negligently, the result is often one or more defects emerge, such as cracks in the foundation or load-bearing walls, plumbing problems, and faulty electrical wiring, among other issues.